 Coastal urban areas growth and research

 Within urban environments, coastal cities seem to be one of the preferred places for people to settle (Weinstein 2009).
 In fact, 40% of the world’s population live less than 100 Km from the sea (United Nations 2017), with coastal cities growing 6.6 times between 1945 and 2012 (Barragán and Andrés 2015).
-If coastal urban environments have been increasing over the years, we would expect that the need of research in this ecosystems would be also incremented.
+If coastal urban environments have been increasing over the years, we would expect that the need of research in these ecosystems would be also incremented.
 In this case, is possible to suggest that these studies has focused on marine pollution (Wang and others 2010; Naidoo et al. 2016), urban impacts (Buggy and Tobin 2008; Arruti et al. 2011), changes in shoreline (Wu et al. 2003; Alberico et al. 2018), habitat use, (Eguchi et al. 2010; Smith and Munro 2010), human adaptation and sustainability (Lebassi et al. 2013; Villagra et al. 2016), demographic changes (Race et al. 2010; Abarca-Álvarez et al. 2018), and city design (Garcez and Braga Carmello 2017; Conticelli and Tondelli 2018), among other concerns regarding coastal urban development.

 This article reviews coastal urban ecology scientific publications with the aim of examining spatial and temporal changes and its primary focus.
 Knowing coastal urban ecology research gives the opportunity to determine the gaps between the level of coastal urbanization and the concern to know the effects of urbanization, embracing from theoretical to applied approaches in one of the most human-dominated ecosystems.

+Methods

 Literature search